 The God King’s palace, he guessed.
 That’s where this tunnel is going.
 He couldn’t be certain; it was difficult to judge direction beneath the ground.

 He felt. . .excited.
 Thrilled.
 This was something no God was supposed to do.
-Sneaking about at night, moving through secret tunnels, searching for secrets and clues.
+Sneaking about at night, moving through secret tunnels, looking for secrets and clues.

 Odd, he thought.
 They give us everything they think that we might want, and glut us with sensation and experience.
 And yet, the real feelings--fear, anxiety, excitement--are completely lost to us.